Dustycowpoke/cityCoderProj/README.md

 This was my first real project - I'd use pandas (and function wrappers) now to accomplish the same thing.

-Shane Lynn's (https://www.shanelynn.ie/) python geocoder was invaluable in writing this.
+- [Shane Lynn's batch csv python geocoder](https://www.shanelynn.ie/batch-geocoding-in-python-with-google-geocoding-api/) was incredibly valuable in writing this.